 This depends on exactly what type of surgery you will have done, but in general it will be one to four weeks after your surgery.
 With the Lap Gastric Banding, the time off from work can be significantly shorter, as little as one week in some cases.

 The decision to have weight loss surgery requires a permanent, lifelong commitment to a healthy lifestyle – one that includes fitness, nutrition, counseling and support.
 You must follow your doctor’s orders and stick to strict dietary guidelines for several weeks following surgery.
 Post-surgery guidelines vary by surgeon.
 You may hear of patients who have different guidelines from your own.
 Be sure to follow closely the program outlined by your physician since it has been designed for your unique needs.
 It is strongly encouraged that you join a support group to discuss and learn from people who have had similar experiences with obesity and, later, weight loss surgery.
 Ask your physician about recommending a support group that will meet your needs.

 Costs vary for these surgeries and will depend primarily on your individual needs and the type of surgery you pursue.
 A cost starting at $16,000 is probably realistic.
 Medicare and some insurance providers may cover a portion of the cost.
 If you do not have bariatric insurance coverage, it is still possible to have one of these procedures done on a self-pay basis.
 With the self-pay option, you won’t be delayed by having to wait for insurance approval.
 DeKalb Medical offers competitive self-pay package rates.

-For more information, please call the DeKalb Medical Surgical Weight Loss Center at 404.501.7081.
+For more information, please call the DeKalb Medical Comprehensive Weight Loss Center at 404.501.7081.